iamchandanchaudhary/iamchandanchaudhary/README.md

 <h3 align="center">Aspired and result-oriented Software Engineer</h3>

 - 🔭 Know purely about me on [my-portfolio](https://chandanchaudhary-portfolio.netlify.app/)
-- ➡️ Explore my Projects at one Place [stack-gallery](https://stackgallery-chandanchaudhary.netlify.app/)
+- ➡️ Explore my Projects at one place [stack-gallery](https://stackgallery-chandanchaudhary.netlify.app/)
 - 👨‍💻 Let's Talk **chandanchaudhary533@gmail.com**
 - 🎓 See my all 100+ Certificates [link](https://www.credly.com/users/chandan--chaudhary) [link2](https://chandanchaudhary-soon.netlify.app/)
 - **Note:** *My all Mojor Projects are in Private repository, So you can contact me for better interaction.*